 Submit this application form for the Red-White-Red Card.
 Submit this application form for the Jobseeker Visa.

-To qualify as a highly qualified worker, you need to show that you have a strong academic background.
+To qualify as a highly qualified worker, you must demonstrate a strong academic background.
 Usually, you need to achieve 70 points from the eligibility criteria, however, if you come from one of the following professions, you only need 65 points.

 - Graduates in power engineering